prim011/CPP-Examples/hmac/README.md

 So let's focus on symmetric keys and data authentication: Alice sends (or shares) to (with) Bob a key.
 The key is used by Alice to create the digested message, it does not need to be encrypted.
 Bob receives the digest message and thanks to the key that was previously shared recognizes that the message does come from Alice.
 The function used for data authentication (without encryption) is the **HMAC** or **H**ash-based **M**essage **A**uthentication **C**ode.

 ### Symmetric Key and ownership
 A sensible owner of the symmetric key seems to be at the tree structure level.
 It would not make too much sense to bure the key into the node level as they are not the owners.
 But this decision comes with some redesign which will be addressed in the next section.
-Key generation can be assisted with the crypto++ function with the following Pseudo-Random Number Generation (PRNG) as follow:
+Key generation can be assisted with the following Pseudo-Random Number Generation (PRNG) as follow:

-	SecByteBlock key(16);
-	prng.GenerateBlock(key, key.size());

-In this example, we are using an artificial key stored in memory.
+	// initialise PRNG for key generation
+	srand(time(0));
+	// use PRNG to extract a pseudo-random value
+	// for our symmetric key
+	key = rand();

 This is just to illustrate the mechanism; in real life, keys are unlikely to be stored as clearly and plainly as in this example.
-They normally require hardware support, such as Hardware Security Modules (HSM)
+They normally require hardware support, such as Hardware Security Modules (HSM).

+Nevertheless, special attention has been given not to share the value contained in the varaible `key` publicly outside the class.
+The use of `getKey()` member function is only private, so it can not be publically used.
+This approach has had some bearing on how the software has been organized and architected.
+In particular one public member fuction has been defined each time a new Node in the tree is created to commission the nodes itself without exposing the key value.

+	 NodeCell<I,S>* commissionObject (I i, pS &obj) {
+	   NodeCell<I,S> *p= new NodeCell<I,S> (getKey(), i, obj);
+	   p->commissionNode(getKey());
+	   return p;
+	 }

+This means commissioning the Nodes at the tree level and passing the key value to `LibAccess` abstarct class with the dedicated visrtual member class:

+	 virtual void commissionClass (size_t) = 0;

+where `seed` is a protected variable; therefore, the `Student` and `Prof` derived classes inherit the variable; but it is not visible outside the classes.
+Each class then has their own implementation of the `commissionClass()` function which will in stall the value into `seed`.

+It is important to distiguish the creation of the class from the commitioning of it; hence the separation of the two activity which in `commissionObject()` happened immediately after; but that might not be the case necessarily.

 ## How to solve the exercise